newAM/tls-tester/README.md

 # TLS tester

-A rust crate for testing [TLS 1.3] client implementations.
+A tool for testing [TLS 1.3] implementation compliance.

 > [!WARNING]
 > This is in a pre-alpha state, the crate is missing: